cairo-book/cairo-book/src/ch05-03-method-syntax.md

 here, or use a mutable reference to `self` using the `ref self: T` syntax.

-We chose `self: @Rectangle` here for the same reason we used `@Rectangle` in the function version: we don’t want to take ownership, and we just want to read the data in the struct, not write to it.
+We chose `self: @Rectangle` here for the same reason we used `@Rectangle` in the function version: we don’t want to take ownership, we just want to read the data in the struct, not write to it.
 If we wanted to change the instance that we’ve called the method on as part of what the method does, we’d use `ref self:
 Rectangle` as the first parameter.
 Having a method that takes ownership of the